 What Is Social Anxiety?

-Social anxiety is the fear of interacting with other people.
-Those who suffer from it are afraid of being judged, because they tend to be too hard on themselves.
+So what actually is social anxiety?
+Social anxiety is the fear of interacting with other people, and when it becomes a “disorder”, this means that this anxiety for social situations has gotten to the point where it is so debilitating on daily functioning that it takes over.
+The crux of those who suffer from social anxiety is that they are so afraid of being judged, because they tend to be too hard on themselves.
 Their low self-esteem and lack of self-confidence make them afraid that everyone else will be judging them the way that they judge themselves.
 This makes them avoid social situations so they don’t have to deal with feelings of inadequacy, embarrassment, and sadness.

 Social anxiety is one of the biggest mental health care problems in the world today.
-Millions of people suffer from this devastating condition.
+Millions of people suffer from this devastating anxiety challenge.

 Symptoms of Social Anxiety Disorder